 In early 2012, ITU-R embarked on a programme to develop “IMT for 2020 and beyond”, setting the stage for “5G” research activities that are emerging around the world.

-Through the leading role of Working Party 5D, ITU’s Radiocommunication Sector (ITU-R) is finalizing its view of a timeline towards “IMT-2020”1.
+Through the leading role of Working Party 5D, ITU’s Radiocommunication Sector (ITU-R) has finalized its view of a timeline towards IMT-2020.
 The detailed investigation of the key elements of “5G” are already well underway, once again utilizing the highly successful partnership ITU-R has with the mobile broadband industry and the wide range of stakeholders in the “5G” community.

-In 2015, ITU-R plans to finalize its “Vision” of the “5G” mobile broadband connected society.
-This view of the horizon for the future of mobile technology will be instrumental in setting the agenda for the World Radiocommunication Conference 2015, where deliberations on additional spectrum will take place in support of the future growth of IMT.
+In September 2015, ITU-R has finalized its “Vision” of the “5G” mobile broadband connected society.
+This view of the horizon for the future of mobile technology will be instrumental in setting the agenda for the World Radiocommunication Conference 2019, where deliberations on additional spectrum are taking place in support of the future growth of IMT.